-Is located in a unique, picturesque setting just outside Exeter, beside the Exe estuary.
+Located in a unique, picturesque setting just outside Exeter, beside the Exe Estuary.
 Six hundred years of history are contained within the walls of one of England’s oldest family homes.

 Buckfast Abbey - 50 minutes

-Nestled in a tranquil haven on the edge of Dartmoor and along the banks of the River Dart, Buckfast Abbey – the only English medieval monastery to have been restored and used again for its original purpose – offers all the ingredients for a great trip whether visiting the area on holiday or just looking for an inspiring day out.
-Founded in 1018, the Abbey will celebrate its millennium in 2018.
+Nestled in a tranquil haven on the edge of Dartmoor and along the banks of the River Dart, Buckfast Abbey is the only English medieval monastery to have been restored and used again for its original purpose.
+Whether visiting the area on holiday or just looking for an inspiring day out, Buckfast offers all the ingredients for a great trip .
+Founded in 1018, the Abbey celebrated its millennium in 2018.

 Tintagel Castle - 75 minutes

 With its spectacular location on Cornwall’s dramatic and windswept Atlantic coastline, Tintagel is a place of magic and myth where the legend of King Arthur was born.